There’s a side of Big

 individual must be able to perform each job function satisfactorily, which includes:

-and greet members and guests, assist with member check-in and equipment use,
+members and guests, assist with member check-in and equipment use waivers

-area, beach, and rental gear clean, tidy, and organized throughout the
+and rental gear clean, tidy, and organized throughout the day.

 carry charged cell phone and radio to be in communication with supervisors